 currency is a good idea because sound money is essential to capital growth in a free economy.
 And then one can go on to make all the arguments for sound money and make a case against central banking.

 Once you have made this argument, it is then appropriate to say something to the effect of “and that’s why the writers of the Constitution inserted the clause about gold and silver” to emphasize the point.
-It is important to base the “why” of an argument on a deeply held principle or a sound economic theory.
-So arm yourself with knowledge.
-Study under some of the great Austrian economists at the Mises Academy.
-Learn real history and economics at Tom Woods’ Liberty Classroom.
-Or just check out some of the sites in our “Liberty Friends” section.
+It is important to base the “why” of an argument on a deeply held principle, a core belief – a philosophical stance that can be defended through reason.